Manasess896/weather1.0/README.md

 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For questions or support, please use the contact form on the website or reach out to the development team directly.
+5. Open a Pull RequesFor questions or support, please use the contact form on the website or reach out to the development team directly.